 Now for the hollandaise.
 I have despised making this sauce after making it for 2 weeks straight in culinary school.
 Every day we were forced to make clarified butter and whip a perfect batch of hollandaise.
 I quickly began to hate making the sauce, but with this blender method, I despise it no more!
 This is the fastest method I found to making hollandaise and get this, the sauce has never broken!
 I swear by this method, not only because of its simplicity but also because it's healthier, using coconut oil instead of butter.

-Saute your spinach, poach your egg, drizzle the sauce and serve.
 This one serving of eggs florentine on bacon and cheese waffles may not look big but boy was I full!
-The waffle alone is already delicious, salty, cheesy with the perfect texture, but top with a poached egg and creamy hollandaise and I’m sold.
+The waffle alone is already delicious, salty, cheesy with the perfect texture, but top with a poached egg and creamy hollandaise, and I'm sold.
 Would I make this again?
 Absolutely.